mirza-ei/Feature-extraction-/README.md

 - Higher code execution speed compared to the first code sample
 - Better voice gender recognition

-And I am improving the error and optimizing the code.
+And I'm improving the error and optimizing the code.